 - Sparr has an open library policy

 - Students are encouraged to visit the library during the school day to check out books or do research.
-Of course, students should always have teacher permission before visiting.
-Mr. Hartley looks forward to your visit.
+Teachers must, at all times, know the location of their students.

-- Each student in Kindergarten and 1st grade may check out one book for two weeks.
+- Each student in Kindergarten and 1st grade may check out one book for a two week period.

 - Students in 2nd through 5th grade may check out two books for two weeks.

-- A student may renew a book for another 2 weeks if the book has not been requested by another person.
+- A student may renew a book for another 2 week period if the book has not been requested by another person.

 - There are no fines for overdue materials.

-- If students have overdue books or fines for lost or damaged books, they may check out a "Second Chance" book, but they may not check out books from the regular shelves.
+- If students have overdue books or fines for lost or damaged books, they may check out a "Second Chance" book, but they may not check out books from the regular circulation.